devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 ## Events

 PushEvent.
-Please note that PushEvent consists of 2 distinct events, a pressed event, and a release event, when the button is pressed or released respectively.
+Please note that PushEvent consists of 2 distinct events, a pressed event (PushEvent with pressed = True), and a release event (PushEvent with pressed = False), when the button is pressed or released respectively.

 ## Options